toolness/security-adventure/README.md

 [HttpOnly][] cookies.
 See the [cookie][] module documentation for information on how to do this.

+Manually test your solution by loading your specially crafted URL from the previous section; you shouldn't see the session cookie in that alert dialog anymore.

 When you're done, run `bin/verify.js xss-cookie-theft` to verify that your solution works.

+#### Defining a Content Security Policy

+It's nice that the damage that can be done via the XSS attack is somewhat mitigated, but it's way better to prevent the attack entirely!

+The [Content Security Policy][csp] specification is one of the most awesome security innovations to come to browsers in recent years.
+It allows servers to change the default allowances for what kinds of script can be executed, and even what kinds of external resources (such as iframes, images, and style sheets) can be included in a page.

+Since our app doesn't actually have *any* client-side script or embedded content, we can enforce the most restrictive CSP possible by setting the `Content-Security-Policy` header to `default-src 'none'`.

+Once you've done this, load your specially crafted URL again; you shouldn't even see an alert dialog, and your browser's debugging console might even explain why your JS wasn't executed.

+When you're done, run `bin/verify.js csp` to verify that your solution works.

 #### Stopping XSS

-It's nice that the damage that can be done via the XSS attack is somewhat mitigated, but it's way better to prevent the attack entirely!
+CSP is only available on the most modern browsers, and we need to protect users on older ones too.
+Besides that, of course, we actually want to display the message content in a correct and useful way.

 This can be done by properly escaping the untrusted input coming in from the `msg` querystring argument.

 The [OWASP XSS Prevention Cheat Sheet][xss-cheat-sheet] is indispensable here.
 Check it out and use a reliable function like underscore's